VilnaCRM-Org/php-service-template/.github/ISSUE_TEMPLATE/feature_request.md

 - **Labels**: Use labels such as `enhancement`, `bug`, or `documentation` to categorize the issue.
 This helps in filtering and prioritizing tasks.
 - **Milestones**: Assign the issue to a relevant milestone to track its progress within a specific release or sprint.
-This ensures that the feature request is aligned with the project's timeline.